 I’ve learned this lesson the hard way.
 But at least now I have something to read and share when the next custom dev request comes in.

 Good luck with your SaaS business.

 About the Author

-Yoav is the founder and CEO at Uberflip and is responsible for driving the mission, vision, and goals of the company.
+Yoav is the co-founder of Uberflip and is responsible for driving the mission, vision, and goals of the company.
 He spends considerable time working with his team to continuously delight and surprise Uberflip's customers.Follow on Google Plus Follow on Twitter